BCCHR-IT/data-entry-trigger-builder/README.md

 # Data Entry Trigger Builder

+## Acknowledgement

+Some functionality within the module has been inspired by work done by Andy Martin (https://github.com/123andy), Jae Lee, and Ihab Zeedia at Stanford University.

 ## Important

 When updating from < v3.0.0, you'll have to enter your previous settings again, by hand.
 This is because the settings are stored as JSON in REDCap, and the structure of the JSON object has changed with the upgrade to v3.0.0.
 The module will not function otherwise.